 Chunks of flesh

-Chunks are edible pieces of meat, carved from freshly slain corpses using the butcher (c) command.
+Chunks are edible pieces of meat carved from freshly slain corpses using the butcher (c) command.
 The number of chunks that a corpse provides is somewhat random, but larger monsters generally provide more chunks.
 Most species can eat chunks only when hungry, though carnivorous species can always eat chunks and get more satiation from doing so.
-Some species cannot eat meat at all (spriggans, which are completely herbivorous, vampires, which subsist solely on blood, and mummies, which are completely incapable of eating).
-Butchering a corpse or bottling its blood always takes one turn (10 auts).
+Some species cannot eat meat at all (spriggans, which are completely herbivorous, and vampires and mummies, which are completely incapable of eating).
+Butchering a corpse always takes one turn (10 auts).

 Being a carnivore, troll, or wearing an amulet of the gourmand will allow you to eat chunks even when not hungry and gain more nutrition from them (though the amulet takes some time for its effects to kick in after you put it on).
 Ghouls, felids, and kobolds are all carnivorous, making these species easier for players who are having trouble keeping other species well-fed.
 Trolls, meanwhile, start with the gourmand trait as an intrinsic.
-Spriggans, being herbivorous, gain no benefit from the amulet, nor do Vampires, who cannot eat food at all.
-The ability to easily stuff yourself to Very Full or Engorged levels of satiation allows you to ignore the hunger costs of berserking, spell hunger, and god abilities to a greater degree.
+Spriggans, being herbivorous, gain no benefit from the amulet.
+The ability to easily stuff yourself to Very Full or Engorged levels of satiation allows you to ignore the hunger costs of spell hunger, and god abilities to a greater degree.

 |Inedible||Poisonous or otherwise toxic monsters, unnatural monsters, and ghoul-type undead.||Non-ghoul races cannot eat them, but ghouls get the effect of a regular chunk.|

-All of the "good gods" (Zin, The Shining One, Elyvilon) and Beogh forbid followers from eating the meat of their own species (cannibalism).
-In addition, Zin forbids followers from eating monsters with "human" intelligence.
+Beogh and all of the good gods (Zin, The Shining One, Elyvilon) forbid their followers from cannibalism, or eating the meat of their own species.
+In addition, Zin forbids followers from eating monsters with human levels of intelligence.
 The game will not allow the player to butcher any forbidden corpses.

 Permafood refers to rations which are found throughout the dungeon.
 They never rot like chunks do, and as such can be collected and stored for future need.